ByteRookie/AGS_Service/README.md

 3. Add the configuration details to your `configuration.yaml` file (see the Configuration section below for more information).
 4. Restart Home Assistant.

 ## Configuration

+In the example configuration below, Source_selector is the entity ID of the input selector that is used to control the source of the AGS Service.
+The Sources list contains two sources, Spotify and Radio.
+The Source of each source corresponds to a state of the input selector and the Source_Value is the corresponding state for the AGS Source sensor.
+The 'Source_Value' is the media source that is sent to the speaker to play.

+Each room is configured with a list of devices.
+The device_id is the entity ID of the device in Home Assistant, the device_type is either 'tv' or 'speaker', and the priority is a numerical value that defines the order of the devices.
+The lower the number, the higher the priority.
+The priority is used to determine the preferred primary speaker.

 The integration is configured via `configuration.yaml`.
 Here's an example configuration: